MediaBrain-SJTU/MVFA-AD/README.md

 # Adapting Visual-Language Models for Generalizable Anomaly Detection in Medical Images

-This is an official implementation of “Adapting Visual-Language Models for Generalizable Anomaly Detection in Medical Images” with PyTorch, accepted by CVPR 2024.
+This is an official implementation of “Adapting Visual-Language Models for Generalizable Anomaly Detection in Medical Images” with PyTorch, accepted by CVPR 2024 (Highlight).

 [Paper Link](https://arxiv.org/abs/2403.12570)